jmoyers/jmoyers.org/playbook.md

 We had to edit the .ssh/ config files on the machine to allow thr ight public key.
 Apparently terraform doesn't md5 the file or anything, it just assumes its the same and doesn't update it.
 Really useful!

+I manually ran the docker commands.
+I think it swalled the fact that there was no dhparams.pem file (i had a typo there).
+I ran each command and redeployed.
+All fixed.

+Running qualsys...

+Looks like I fucked up the cert chain.
+Have a B. I'm fine with it.